If you’re a retired military personnel, where you choose to spend your post-service years can significantly affect your financial situation.

 Understanding which states tax military retirement pay and the available exemptions can significantly impact retirees' financial planning and overall quality of life in their post-service years.

-As you weigh your options, consider not only the lifestyle and climate of a state but also its tax policies to ensure a financially secure retirement.
+As you weigh your options, consider a state's lifestyle and climate as well as its tax policies to ensure a financially secure retirement.

 Lucrative, Flat-Rate Cash Rewards